Becoming an Alexander Practitioner

 - The Vancouver School for the Alexander Technique

-- Montreal School for the Alexander Technique/Centre de formation en technique Alexander
+- The Ottawa School of the Alexander Technique/Centre de formation en Technique Alexander à Ottawa

 Contact each school to find out what their requirements are.